Seamonsters-2605/Seamonsters-2605.github.io/docs/generators/index.md

         # etc...
 ```

 Notice how we use the `self.count` variable as "state" to keep track of where we are in the sequence.
-This is necessary because the `teleopPeriodic` function constantly starts over 50 times per second.
+This is necessary because the `autonomousPeriodic` function constantly starts over 50 times per second.

 Here's how you could solve the obstacle course using Generators: